Quick Menu

 Jaipur – Ranthambore Tiger Reserve

-After breakfast we will leave for Ranthambore a national Park, the true den of tigers, near the confluence of the lakes namely Padam Talab, Raj Bagh Talab and Milak Talab.
+After breakfast we will leave for Ranthambore National Park, the true den of tigers, near the confluence of the lakes namely Padam Talab, Raj Bagh Talab and Milak Talab.
 Apart from the Bengal Tiger, other animals that inhabit the park are Sloth Bears, Jackals, Marsh Crocodiles, Leopards, Gazelles, Indian Hares, Porcupines, Jungle Cats, Sambhars, Chinkaras, Mongoose, Nilgais, Wild Boar and Monitor Lizards.
 Birds can also be seen in huge numbers here.
 Arrive and enjoy your lunch.
 The afternoon is free to be spent as you wish.

 The Ranthambore National Park is equally rich in flora.
 Trees like Banyan, Dhok, Mango and Pipal are in abundance.
 Shallow lakes, gentle slopes and plateaus dominate the landscape of the park.Meals: Breakfast, Lunch, DinnerAccommodation: The Tigress Spa & Resort, RanthamboreThe Tigress Spa & Resort, Ranthambore